-- (a) In the instance of a probable violation of these rules that has a previous enforcement history or poses a moderate to severe risk to public safety or pipeline or LNG facility integrity, the PSP Chief may issue a NPV to an operator.
-The NPV will advise the operator of the probable violation and include the following sections: - (I) a statement of inspection findings that incorporates the requirements of rule 11502 above; - (II) a civil penalty calculation using rule 11501 stating separately for each probable violation the maximum penalty amount provided and a total penalty;
+- (a) In the instance of a probable violation of these rules that has a previous enforcement history or poses a moderate to severe risk to public safety or pipeline or LNG facility integrity, as determined by current regulation, industry standard, or other relevant objective technical standard, the PSP Chief may issue a NPV to an operator.
+The NPV will advise the operator of the probable violation and include the following sections: - a statement of inspection findings that incorporates the requirements of rule 11502, above: - (II) a statement of the regulatory interpretation upon which the determination of probable violation is based: - (III) a civil penalty calculation using rule 11501 stating separately for each probable violation the maximum penalty amount provided and a total penalty;

-- (III) the PSP Chief's civil penalty assessment evaluation consistent with § 40-7-117, C.R.S. that includes a conclusion for or against assessment of the civil penalty in whole or in part; - (IV) a final civil penalty assessment; - (V) a statement of the facts upon which the determination of probable violation is based; - (V) as appropriate, the NPV will offer the operator a proposed alternative enforcement in lieu of the civil penalties, in whole or in part.
-The proposed alternative enforcement will describe the process in sufficient detail to explain how it will provide for the improvement of public safety; - (VI) as appropriate, the NPV will include a compliance directive that prescribes specific actions to be taken by the operator within a specific timeframe to correct the violation; and - (VII) a description of the operator's response options. - (b) The NPV shall be filed in a new proceeding and shall serve as notice of the alleged probable violation and potential actions to be taken by the Commission. - (c) Within 30 days after receipt of a NPV issued pursuant to the rule, an operator shall file in the proceeding its response with one of the following options. - (I) The operator may admit the NPV through the following filings and actions: - (A) the operator shall pay any proposed final civil penalty in full; - (B) the operator shall agree to any proposed compliance directive; and - (C) the operator shall submit a written explanation, information, and other material to the NPV record as an unopposed, informatory response to the allegations contained in the NPV. - (II) The operator may request the Commission consider an offer in compromise to the NPV through the following filings and actions: - (A) the operator may request reconsideration and reissuance of the initial NPV through submittal of a written explanation, information, or other material in response to the allegations contained in the NPV; in objection to the proposed compliance directive; or in mitigation of the proposed final civil penalty; or - (B) the operator and the PSP Chief may jointly file a stipulation and settlement agreement pursuant to rule 11507, resolving the allegations in the NPV for the Commission's consideration. - (III) The operator may oppose the NPV, or any part thereof.
+- (IV) the PSP Chief's civil penalty assessment evaluation consistent with § 40-7-117, C.R.S. that includes a conclusion for or against assessment of the civil penalty in whole or in part; - (V) a final recommended civil penalty assessment; - (VI) as appropriate, the NPV will offer the operator a proposed alternative enforcement in lieu of the civil penalties, in whole or in part.
+The proposed alternative enforcement will describe the process in sufficient detail to explain how it will provide for the improvement of public safety; - (VII) as appropriate, the NPV will include a compliance directive that prescribes specific actions to be taken by the operator within a specific timeframe to correct the violation; and - (VIII) a description of the operator's response options. - (b) The NPV shall be filed in a new proceeding and shall serve as notice of the alleged probable violation and potential actions to be taken by the Commission. - (c) Within 30 days after receipt of a NPV issued pursuant to the rule, an operator shall file in the proceeding its response with one of the following options. - (I) The operator may admit the NPV through the following filings and actions: - (A) the operator shall pay any proposed final civil penalty in full; and - (B) the operator shall agree to any proposed compliance directive. - (II) The operator may request the Commission consider an offer in compromise to the NPV through the following filings and actions: - (A) the operator may request reconsideration, reissuance, or dismissal of the initial NPV through submittal of a written explanation, information, or other material in response to the allegations contained in the NPV; in objection to the proposed compliance directive; or in mitigation of the proposed final civil penalty; or - (B) the operator and the PSP Chief may jointly file a stipulation and settlement agreement pursuant to rule 11507, resolving the allegations in the NPV for the Commission's consideration. - (III) The operator may oppose the NPV, or any part thereof.
 The operator shall file its response opposing the allegations in the NPV in the proceeding and provide all relevant information it finds addresses the issues raised.
 If an operator opposes any alleged violation in the NPV, the matter shall be set for hearing.
+When applicable and appropriate, such appeal will stay the duration of the noncompliance for purposes of any penalty calculation contingent upon interim operator actions to cure the alleged violation(s).